-Most Optimizely Search & Navigation features are built on the search index, which stores and provides quick access to data collected by the search engine.
-Without an index, the search would be much slower because each query would have to search through all site data.
+Most Optimizely Search & Navigation features are built on the search index, which stores and provides quick access to data the search engine collects.
+The search would be much slower without an index because each query must search through site data.

-Optimizely Search & Navigation pushes content to the search index as it is published, so updates occur in near real time.
-Depending on how the index is set up, it can contain information about all types of content, including various file types and community comments.
+Optimizely Search & Navigation pushes content to the search index as it is published, so updates occur in near real-time.
+Depending on how the index is set up, it can contain information about types of content, including various file types and community comments.

 To view your search index, from edit view, select Search & Navigation > Overview.

 Review the index overview screen

 The index overview summarizes your search index at the current time.
 If your environment hosts multiple websites, the index is shared, and you can explore each site's index.